GiovanniBussi/macports-ci/README.md

 If you prefer, you can directly include the `./macports-ci` file in your github repository.
 However, I recommend always using `curl -LO` to obtain the latest version.
 Setting the number of columns with `export COLUMNS=80` is required for MacPorts to be able to download some distfiles.

+**Notice that as of April 30, 2018 it is possible to source the `macports-ci` script and avoid setting the `COLUMNS` variable.
+See also notes below.**

 The `./macports-ci install` script can be run with a few options:

      --prefix=/other/prefix